DrRoad/WeatherDataAnalysis/README.md

 I downloaded weather station data from 12 of the largest metro areas in the United States from [NOAA](https://www.ncdc.noaa.gov/cdo-web/).

+First I'll create a table in SQL server...

 ``` sql
 CREATE TABLE NOAARawData